-There is of course generalization, but my hope is that men can identify themselves with one or a combination of these characters.
+There is of course generalization, but my hope is that men can identify with one or a combination of these prototypes.

 The Advocates - Mark, James and Samir